Skip to main content

 #Packing List

-• Genuine winter coat with good insulation
+• Genuine winter coat with hood and good insulation (Bosphorus wind chill bites)

-• Warm layers — fleece, thermal underlayer
+• Warm layers: fleece, thermal underlayer, merino-wool socks

-• Waterproof shoes with grip
+• Waterproof shoes with grip (Sultanahmet cobbles get slippery)

 • Hat, scarf, gloves